ava-labs/hypersdk/README.md

 the block

 TODO: charge for storage read/create/modify on disk

+#### Avoiding Complex Consruction
+When generating a transaction, all users need to specify is the max fee that they will pay.
+The amount of units used are inferred...

+The downside of this approach is that this inference is pessimistic and you may need a larger balance than otherwise to perform txs.

+The other side of this is that it reduces the viability of dust accounts.

+#### No Priority Fees
+Transactions are executed in FIFO order.

 #### Storage
 TODO: only charge to get key/modify at bondary of tx...each access is really a compute question and should be charged